collective/collective.developermanual/source/functionality/syndication.rst

-If you're inheriting from Products.CMFPlone.browser.syndiction.adapters.FolderFeed in an attempt to override the functionality of a feed folder or collection, these are the available porperties to override:
+If you're inheriting from Products.CMFPlone.browser.syndiction.adapters.FolderFeed in an attempt to override the functionality of a feed folder or collection, these are the available properties to override:

 * link
 * title